2017 FUNDRAISING REPORT

 Christmas Bazaar - On December 2nd a large number of workers and supporters contributed to the success of yet another Christmas bazaar.
 This was the second year for this group of organizers.
 Things seemed to run more smoothly this year - change always presents a learning curve.

 The kitchen team was quite supreme and were pleased with much positive input that was received.
 The silent auction was a huge success and that due to the generosity of donors.
 The ‘Re-gift Table’ was popular as always.
 The baking stall sold out before closing time.
 Books sold well as did some very beautiful knitted garments.
 This year the raffle prize was a gourmet dinner for 6, won by Veronica Wright.
 The catered dinner for Veronica and her friends was a great success, fun to prepare and enjoyed by the group.

-Generous donations from Buy Low, Safeway, Real Canadian Superstore and James Charles Catering were welcomed and appreciated.
-Thank you to Richard Keats for arranging donations from the supermarkets.
-Our sincere thanks for all the contributions from many people, to each one who worked hard, and to those who supported the Fair, all this ensured great success.
+The support of our local businesses was greatly appreciated - Safeway Peninsula Village, Superstore and Home Depot were most generous.
+Our sincere thanks for contributions from many people, to each one who worked so hard, and to those who supported the bazaar, all of which ensured that it was a great success.